vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 further are not really ones that I expect to improve by jogging further.

-Another reason I don't want to overbuild on jogging is that jogging more regularly will both increase my time spent jogging (insofar as I will have to increase my total route length from 2 miles to a higher value if I regularly jog 2 miles, as I need at least 0.2 miles of return walking to cool down).
+Another reason I don't want to overbuild on jogging is that regularly jogging beyond the 2 miles (that is my current route) will increase my time spent jogging.
 It will also increase my need for calorie intake, which means spending more money and time preparing and eating food.
 While this isn't a big downside, I don't see much compensating upside.

 With that said, I am definitely open to the possibility of jogging more; just not striving in that direction.